 How can I write an effective academic abstract?

-This is the third and final lesson about Abstracts.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Abstracts.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of an effective abstract